SteloPin/SetReg_altcolor/README.md

 - if the altcolor-file does not exist, but key dmd_colorize is set, then the key will be unset, which is equal to unset CheckBox 'Colorize DMD (4 colors)' at VPinMAME.

-Before any change, a backup of registry part HKEY_CURRENT_USER\Software\Freeware\Visual PinMame can be done.
+Before any change is made, a backup of registry part HKEY_CURRENT_USER\Software\Freeware\Visual PinMame can be done.
 All changes to the registry can be logged at file SetReg_altcolor.log

 SetReg_altcolor can be used interactive or in silent mode by using parameters.